AMRPA 2023 Fall Educational Conference & Expo

 The American Occupational Therapy Association, Inc.:

 American Medical Rehabilitation Providers Association is an AOTA Approved Provider of professional development.
-(Course Approval ID# 5442) This live activity is offered for 1.80 CEUs (Intermediate Level, Professional Issues).
+(Course Approval ID# xxxx) This live activity is pending approval for xx.xx CEUs (Intermediate Level, Professional Issues).
 AOTA does not endorse specific course content, products, or clinical procedures by AOTA.
 AOTA Provider #6595.

 Target Audience: Physicians, Nurses, Healthcare Executives, Occupational Therapists and Physical Therapists